Electric car jargon explained: from AC to ZEV

 Charging speed

-The time it takes to charge an electric car from empty to full, although this is more likely to be something like 20 percent to 80 percent.
+The time it takes to charge an electric car from empty to full, although this is more likely to be quoted as something like 20 percent to 80 percent.
 The bigger the battery and the slower the charging point, the longer it will take to ‘fill up’.

 Electric car charging